A Guide to Renting Your First Apartment

 2. Find the Area Where You Want to Live

 You need to determine the best place for you to live in relation to where you work.
 The farther away you are from work, the higher your transportation costs will be.
 If you work in a major metropolitan area you will find that the housing costs decrease the farther away you live.
 The trick is to find a balance between the two.
 You may save money by moving close to a train line.
 You can begin by searching online to get a general idea of the pricing in the area.

 3. Consider Getting a Roommate

 After you have determined the general prices and what you can afford, you should decide whether or not you need a roommate.
-You need to take into consideration that you will be paying for all of the utilities yourself.
-These may cost more than you realize.
+You need to take into consideration that you will be paying for all of the utilities yourself, and these may cost more than you realize.
 You should also determine the size of the place that you need.
-Generally, your first apartment is rather small.
+Generally, your first apartment will likely be on the smaller side.